Potez 25 Europe & America

-Let’s have a look at sheet FROX04 Potez 25 Europe & America:
+It’s time to have a look at sheet FROX03 Potez 25 Africa & Asia:

-We have not been provided with the instructions for the new decal sheets, so can not comment just yet on the info provided on those documents.
+We have not been provided with the instructions for the forthcoming decal sheets, so can not comment just yet on the info provided on those documents.

-What is included on this FROX04 sheet is:
+What is included on this FROX03 sheet is:

 The decals are well printed (by Fantasy Printshop), with the white and colours that are intense that will adequately cover the camouflage colours.
 The decal’s finish is satin to glossy and a coat of varnish may therefore be required to obtain a good ‘blend’ with the rest of the model.

-All in all, an extensive and much welcome release from Azur/Frrom.
+All in all, another extensive and much welcome release from Azur/Frrom.